 The second year is similar to the first in clinical training.
 The formal didactic program includes surgical lectures and conferences and lectures in advanced oral and maxillofacial surgery, with off-service rotations including anesthesia, medicine and surgical rotations.

 The third year marks the beginning of direct participation in senior level responsibilities in oral and maxillofacial surgery.
 The resident is first-assistant on cases done by the attending staff and chief resident and performs surgery on cases commensurate with the complexity of the procedure and the abilities of the individual resident.
-Two months are spent at the Charleston Area Medical Center in Charleston, WV for additional cosmetic experiences.

 The fourth year resident will be designated as Chief Resident and is directly responsible with the faculty for the management of all surgical patients.
 The Chief Resident is also responsible for answering consultations from other departments within the dental school and hospital.
 In addition, the Chief resident assigns all major surgery cases and takes charge of executing treatment plans.
 Finally, the fourth year resident has a major role in all conferences and in the teaching of residents and students who rotate on the service.